Tag Archives: Carson Harris

 The lead however would be short-lived in the second period.
 The Panthers had sustained pressure in the offensive zone and that pressure paid off when Jacob Eddy took a slap shot from the point that was deflected perfectly by Alex Sajan past the goaltender.
 Then exactly one minute later Peninsula took a 2-1 lead from a faceoff win.
 Lingard walked right between 2 defenders but was denied by Ganoung.
 However the rebound at the top of the crease was put home by Oskar Aitken-Salmons.
 That was it for the scoring in the second.
 Shots were 9-8 in favor of the home side.

-An incident late in that second period happend when Leon Mikhalchuk stole the puck in the slot and was robbed by Volovar but then was subsequently sticked in between his legs by the goaltender.
-Neither referee saw it while Mikalchuk stayed down on the ice in pain.
+An incident late in that second period happened when Leon Mikhalchuk stole the puck in the slot and was robbed by Volovar but then was subsequently sticked in between his legs by the goaltender.
+Neither referee saw it while Mikhalchuk stayed down on the ice in pain.
 Play continued down to the other end of the arena as the Glacier Kings bench erupted.
 The whistle was finally blown with Peninsula in control of the puck inside the Comox blue line.
 All 4 officials got together and ruled a 4-minute spearing penalty.

 The third period was a bit crazy but a lot of fun to watch.
 With a little over a minute left in the double-minor, Ethan Gobel gave Cameron Collins a perfect pass in front to tie the game at two.
 The officials had to gather again to make sure the puck had crossed the goal line.
 Then the Glacier Kings took the lead just a couple shifts later.
 Ethan Gobel won the offensive zone faceoff back to Mikhalchuk who one-timed a wrist shot from the top of the circle past Volovar.
 The GKings would eventually make it 4-2 later in that final frame.
 The play started with a 2-man breakaway where Cohen Kallin slid it over to Zaya Morro who was absolutely robbed by Volovar.
 The rebound came out in front and Landon Morris put it into the empty net while being hooked down to the ice.
 The Panthers wouldn’t go away quietly however.
 With their goalie pulled, Joe Marranzino took a shot from the blue line and Ganoung left a big rebound that Carson Harris put into an open net to make it a one goal game again.
 That’s how this contest would finish.